Dataherald/dataherald/docs/api.create_database_connection.rst

     "remote_host", "string", "The hostname or IP address of the remote database server you want to connect to."
     "remote_db_name", "string", "The name of the remote database you want to interact with."
     "remote_db_password", "string", "The password for accessing the remote database."
-    "private_key_path", "string", "The file path to locate your id_rsa private key file.
+    "path_to_credentials_file", "string", "The file path to locate your id_rsa private key file.
 For example, if you are using Docker and the file is located at the root, the path would be /app/id_rsa.
 Ensure that you include this file in your Docker container by building it."
     "private_key_password", "string", "The password for the id_rsa private key file, if it is password-protected" "db_driver", "string", "Set the database driver.
 For example, for PostgreSQL, the driver should be set to `postgresql+psycopg2`"